NextronSystems/thor-manual/deployment/thor-remote.rst

    THOR Remote Usage

 As you can see, a list of target hosts can be provided with the help of the new YAML config files.
-See :ref:`core/configuration:configuration` for more details.
+See :ref:`core/templates:scan templates` for more details.

 A YAML file with a list of hosts looks like this: